Semantic Guided Single Image Reflection Removal: Semantic Guided Reflection Removal

 \subsection{Study on Semantic Information with Reflection Interference}

+Our motivation is that if the background layer semantic information is provided or can b estimated, we can use it to help separate the background layer from the input image.
+In other low-level vision tasks to recover the clean image from the interference, the interference layer to be removed is usually largely different from the image layer and contains no semantic object information, \eg, noise, hazy volume, rain streaks.
+Unlike these tasks, in reflection removal, the reflection layer to be removed is also a reflected scene, which causes difficulty in estimating the background semantics.
+Therefore, it is important to see how the reflection affects the estimation of background semantics.

-It is not guarantee that the semantic estimation is still robust with the presence of reflection.
-Following the above study, we further validate the robustness of semantic segmentation estimation against different intensity of reflectance. \shaodi{We randomly sample images, from Pascal VOC dataset \cite{Semantic:Everingham2010pascalVOC}, where ground truth of semantic label is provided in 21 categories.} Based on it, we synthesize the image with reflection by linear blending two images using $\mathbf{I} = (1-\alpha)\mathbf{B} + \alpha \mathbf{R}$, where larger $\alpha$ can simulate larger reflectance intensity.
+We try an empirical study to test the robustness of semantic segmentation estimation against different intensity levels of reflection.
+We randomly sample images from the Pascal VOC dataset \cite{Semantic:Everingham2010pascalVOC}, where the ground truth of semantic label is provided in 20 categories.
+Based on it, we synthesize the image with reflections by linearly blending two images using $\mathbf{I} = (1-\alpha)\mathbf{B} + \alpha \mathbf{R}$, where larger $\alpha$ can simulate the reflection layer with stronger intensity.
 In total, we sample and generate $5000 \times 9$ sets of images with $\alpha=0.1, 0.2, \dots, 0.9$.
-Fig.~\ref{fig:sepatation_unstable} illustrates the relationship between semantic segmentation quality and the reflectance intensity.
-Note that the semantic estimation result is robust with $\alpha < 0.3$, but the mIoU drop rapidly when $\alpha > 0.5$.
-We observe that current semantic estimation doesn't work well in the case of features are completely occluded, because the reflectance intensity is too strong and non-transmitted reflections with low transmittance occurred.
+Fig.~\ref{fig:sepatation_unstable} illustrates the relationship between semantic segmentation quality and the weight of reflection layer.

+Statistical results have shown that semantic estimation is relatively robust when the weight of reflection layer is below 50\%.
+When the weight is bigger than 50\%, such reflections would be taken as extreme cases, which might contain 1) reflection layer is too strong or 2) background layer contains no salient object (and leads texture-less transmission layer).
+In this work, following all previous methods ~\cite{ReflectionRemoval:Fan2017A,ReflectionRemoval:Zhang2018PerceptualLosses}, we make a similar assumption and address the cases with moderate reflection strength and the background.
+The extreme cases with intense reflections are considered as limitations of our method and leave such cases as our future directions.